turingschool/mod-0-project-fe/README.md

 ## Materials

-📒The only material, outside of your computer and an internet connection that you need to complete your pre-work is the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book by John Duckett.
+📒The only material, outside of your computer and an internet connection that you need to complete your project is the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book by John Duckett.
 You can [download it for free here](https://www.pdfdrive.com/javascript-and-jquery-interactive-front-end-web-development-e184606066.html) or [purchase a hard copy here](https://www.amazon.com/Web-Design-HTML-JavaScript-jQuery/dp/1118907442/ref=sr_1_2?ie=UTF8&qid=1541193719&sr=8-2&keywords=duckett) (or elsewhere).

 >Please be aware, when page numbers for this book are referenced, it is the page number in the printed book.
 They don't quite match up with the ways the pages in the PDF are numbered, so make sure to reference the printed page number in the bottom corner of a page in the book.

 ## What to Expect

-Through completing this pre-work, you can expect to get practice re-inforcing what you learned/are learning in Mod 0, learn more technical content, and deeply reflect on your mindsets and habits and start thinking about which of those mindsets and habits will help you learn to code, and which of those you may need to change.
+Through completing this project, you can expect to get practice re-inforcing what you learned/are learning in Mod 0, learn more technical content, and deeply reflect on your mindsets and habits and start thinking about which of those mindsets and habits will help you learn to code, and which of those you may need to change.

 We will remind you of the best practices that follow from time-to-time, but to ground yourself in the work ahead, read them carefully.